Billionaire Profile

 2024

-Sold Bank Hapoalim stake
+Sold last of Bank Hapoalim stake

 Philanthropy & Social Impact